Governance Cockpit

 What options do I have in the audit trail of a workflow?

-To view the options in the audit trail of a workflow, first navigate to the Governance Cockpit menu item in the left menu bar.
-Click on a workflow in the workflow list.
-The audit trail of the selected workflow will then open.
-After that, the Options panel will be available in the right sidebar.
+To view the options in the audit trail of a workflow, first go to the Governance Cockpit menu item in the left menu bar.
+Click a workflow in the workflow list.
+The audit trail of the selected workflow then opens.
+After that, the Options panel is available in the right sidebar.

-In the Options panel, three options are displayed, depending on your user role or the workflow type.
-First, you can open the relevant object (diagram or catalog item) directly.
-To do this, select the Open diagram or Open catalog item option.
+In the Options panel, three options are shown, depending on your user role or the workflow type.
+First, you can open the related object directly, either a diagram or a catalog item.
+To do this, select Open diagram or Open catalog item.

 In this screenshot, the option "Open diagram" resp.
 "Open catalog item" within the audit trail of a workflow is displayed.

-The system will then always display the relevant object in the appropriate stage.
+The system always shows the related object in the correct stage.
 The stage depends on the workflow type.
-Please note that access to the object may be restricted depending on your user role or access restrictions.
+Please note that access to the object may be limited by your user role or access restrictions.

-• For completed publications as well as when accessed from an audit trail, a resubmission, or a depublication, you are taken to the relevant object in the Publication stage of the corresponding repository.
+• For completed publications, and also when opened from an audit trail, a resubmission, or a depublication, you are taken to the related object in the Publication stage of the corresponding repository.

-• For pending publications or when a reviewer has requested a revision of a diagram, you are taken to the relevant object in the Preview stage of the corresponding repository.
+• For pending publications, or when a reviewer has requested a revision of a diagram, you are taken to the related object in the Preview stage of the corresponding repository.

 Note

 If BIC EAM has been purchased and activated, workflows of context diagrams can also be displayed.
-Depending on whether the context diagram was created via catalog modeling or diagram modeling, you will be redirected to the respective catalog item or diagram view.
+Depending on whether the context diagram was created through catalog modeling or diagram modeling, you will be redirected to the related catalog item or diagram view.

-In addition, two further options are displayed in the Options panel of the right sidebar, depending on your user role or the workflow type.
-Explanations of these options are linked below:
+In addition, two more options are shown in the Options panel, depending on your user role or the workflow type.
+The explanations are linked below:

-For change workflows carried out as part of the bulk update, you can download the log file (JSON).
-In this case, the Options panel will only display the Download log file (JSON) option.
+For change workflows created as part of the bulk update, you can download the log file (JSON).
+In this case, only the Download log file (JSON) option is shown in the Options panel.

 The screenshot shows the "Download log file (JSON)" option in the "Options" panel in an audit trail for a change workflow.